facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 and then open up `inspect_wordstats.ipynb`.
 Where it says `models_dir`, enter the path to your `wordstat_files` directory.
-You will be able to recreate the table of automatic metrics from the paper (Table 6), and you can explore the output of the models.
+You will be able to recreate the table of automatic metrics from the paper (Table 6), and explore the models' generated output.

 ## Save generated output and automatic metrics to file

-If you want to generate json files like those in the previous section, run this command:
+If you want to generate json files like those in the previous section, run a command like this:

     python projects/controllable_dialogue/eval_wordstat.py \
     -mf models:controllable_dialogue/control_questionb11e10 \